Alignak-monitoring/alignak/README.md

 Alignak Project
 ---------------

-`Alignak <http://www.alignak.net>`_ is an open source monitoring framework written in Python under the terms of the `GNU Affero General Public License <http://www.gnu.org/licenses/agpl.txt>`_ .
+[Alignak Web Site](http://www.alignak.net) is an open source monitoring framework written in Python under the terms of the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl.txt).

 Its main goal is to give users a flexible and complete solution for their monitoring system.
 Alignak is designed to scale to large and heterogeneous environments.